Skip to main content

 • All hook inputs share session_id, cwd, and hook_event_name.

 • agent_id and agent_type are populated when the hook fires inside a subagent.
 In TypeScript, these are on the base hook input and available to all hook types.
-In Python, they are on PreToolUse, PostToolUse, and PostToolUseFailure only.
+In Python, they are optional fields on PreToolUse, PostToolUse, PostToolUseFailure, and PermissionRequest, and required fields on SubagentStart and SubagentStop.

 • Tool use ID (str | None / string | undefined): correlates PreToolUse and PostToolUse events for the same tool call.